-Entrance Examinations Day for September 2019 entry will take place on Saturday 10 November 2018 from 9.30am to 3.30pm.
-The deadline for registrations to take the exams is Friday 5 October 2018, to facilitate the seeking of references from the candidate's current school.
-The results of the Entrance Exams will be published on Thursday 29 November 2018, when the decision is also shared with the candidate's current school.
-See our Admissions and Entrance Examinations Booklet 2019 for full details.
+Entrance Examinations Day for September 2020 entry will take place on Saturday 9 November 2019 from 9.30am to 3.30pm.
+The deadline for registrations, scholarship and bursary applications is Friday 4 October 2019, to facilitate the seeking of references from the candidate's current school.
+The results of the Entrance Exams will be published on Thursday 28 November 2019, when the decision is also shared with the candidate's current school.
+See our Admissions and Entrance Examinations Booklet 2020 for full details.